 European Neighbourhood Policy - East - energy statistics

-In 2017, Azerbaijan was the only net exporter of energy among the European Neighbourhood Policy-East countries (42 million tonnes of oil equivalent).
+In 2019, Azerbaijan was the only net exporter of energy among the European Neighbourhood Policy-East countries, with net exports of 44 million tonnes oil equivalent.

-The share of households in final energy consumption recorded in each of the European Neighbourhood Policy-East countries was higher than that recorded in 2017 in the EU-28.
+The share of households in final energy consumption was higher in all European Neighbourhood Policy-East countries than in the EU in 2019.

-The article provides information on the structure of energy production and energy consumption in the ENP-East countries as well as developments over time.
-This information is presented through a range of indicators including: primary energy production, gross inland energy consumption and gross electricity generation.
+The article provides information on the structure of energy production and consumption in the ENP-East countries as well as developments over time.
+This information is presented through a range of indicators including: primary energy production, energy trade, gross electricity generation, gross inland energy consumption and greenhouse gas emissions.

 Primary energy production

 Energy commodities extracted or captured directly from natural resources are called primary energy sources, while energy commodities which are transformed from primary energy sources are called derived products.
 Primary energy sources cover the extraction of coal and other solid fuels; exploitation of oil and natural gas fields; production by nuclear and hydroelectric power plants; and renewables.
 The primary production of crude oil is defined as the quantity of fuel extracted or produced within national boundaries, including offshore production.
 Primary production of natural gas is defined as the quantity of dry gas, measured after purification and extraction of natural gas liquids and sulphur.
 Energy transformed from one form to another, such as electricity or heat generation in thermal power plants, is not considered as primary production of energy.
 Energy is often measured in tonnes of oil equivalent (toe).
 This is a normalised unit, equivalent to the approximate amount of energy that can be extracted from one tonne of crude oil, assigned a net calorific value of 41 868 kilojoules/kg, which allows the potential energy from different quantities of various energy sources to be compared.